wgeorgecook/puppetcraft/README.md

+# - PuppetCraft -
-# Puppetcraft - A Puppet Deployment for Vanilla Minecraft Servers
+A Puppet Deployment for Vanilla Minecraft Servers